The Travelers’ Century Club Celebrates 59 Years

 In 1954 overseas leisure travel was still a rarity.
 It was the early days of international travel and the jet age was still four years into the future.
-Ships plying the oceans only provided transportation, not cruising as we know it today.
+Ships plying the oceans only provided transportation, not cruising as we know it today; the America to Europe voyage took several days.
 Visiting 100 countries was an accomplishment that most people could only dream of and few had realized.
 After all, it took considerable time and money!

 Hemphill, who originated the concept (a somewhat controversial point) was, nevertheless, instrumental in getting the Travelers’ Century Club started for those who had visited 100 countries.
 However, it was his tour director, Russell Davidson, who made it a reality and handled its administration.
 Hemphill was the club’s first president and Davidson was secretary until his passing in 1987.
 Davidson had also served as president.

 By 1960 there were 43 individuals who submitted qualification lists proving they had traveled to 100 or more countries.
 These travel pioneers thus became the charter members of TCC.
 Many were clients of Hemphill Travel; some were the agency’s own tour directors.